Why is our Shampoo and Body Wash sulfate free?

 People with sensitive skin conditions stand to benefit from using a product that irritates less.
 Two common chronically irritated skin conditions are Eczema and Seborrheic Dermatitis.
 Because of the properties of these cleaning molecules we think using a sulfate free shampoo for eczema is the way to go.
 One should also consider the use of a sulfate free shampoo for seborrheic dermatitis.

 Sulfate Free products are also less irritating to the eyes than SLS or SLES.
 For this reason we advocate the use of sulfate free shampoo for kids.

 Happy Cappy Shampoo products are Sulfate Free

-For all these reasons Happy Cappy Shampoos are proud to be Sulfate Free.
+For all these reasons Happy Cappy is proud to make sulfate free shampoo in two varieties: medicated and non-medicated.
 The sulfate free surfactants that are found in our products are: Sodium Laurylglucosides Hydroxypropylsulfonate, Sodium Cocoyl Isethionate, and Sodium Lauroyl Methyl Isethionate.

 - Encylopedia Britannica. https://www.britannica.com/science/surfactant .
 Accessed 7 April 2020

 - Mikkelson, David.
 “Does Sodium Lauryl Sulfate in Shampoo Pose a Cancer Risk?”
 Snopes. https://www.snopes.com/fact-check/shampoo-sham/ Published 11 June 1999.
 Accessed 7 April 2020.